fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 :::image type="content" source="media/teams-client-per-user-view.png" alt-text="A screenshot of the per-user view, with numbered callouts.
 The first callout is slightly to the right of the middle of the screenshot, over the Client health tab.
 The second callout is directly underneath the first, above a table.
 The third is on the middle right of the screenshot, above the search, settings, and export options.":::

-The client health tab provides breakdown of this information, including:
+- Callout 1: The Client health tab, which provides key health and update information for all clients used by the user.
+- Callout 2: The table shows the following information:
   - Client versions: The exact client version number.
-- Release Date: The date on which this specific client version was fully released to the general ring.
+  - Release Date: The date on which this specific client version was fully released to general ring.
-- Version status: The client version status of the Teams client version running on.
+  - Version status: The client version status of the Teams client.
-- Devices: The device name the user is currently running this Teams client on.
+  - Devices: The device name that the user is currently running this Teams client on.
-- Device Crashes: The total crashes experienced by this client version on the user’s specific device in the last 7 days.
+  - Device Crashes: The number of total crashes experienced by this client version on the user’s specific device in the last 7 days.
-- Device launch failures: The total launch failures experienced by this client version on the user's specific device in the last 7 days.
+  - Device launch failures: Total launch failures experienced by this client version on the user's specific device in the last 7 days.
+- Callout 3: You can search or filter for any client versions.
+You can also sort and export the dashboard's table in a CSV file.